 The Board thanks Dr. Joanne Schulman, departing Board member, for her 12 years of outstanding commitment to the public and veterinarians of the state, which included five years of leadership as the president of the Board.

 The Board of Veterinary Medicine recently sent out information in the Spring newsletter regarding registration of professional firms with the Board.
 Minnesota Statutes, Section 319B, the Professional Firms Act requires every professional veterinary firm that provides services of a licensed professional to be registered with the Secretary of State AND the Board of Veterinary Medicine.
 Please read the Professional Firms page on our web site for registration information, forms, examples of registration filing documents, and frequently asked questions.

 The Board of Veterinary Medicine is now sending out a digital newsletter after Board meetings to keep you up to date with the latest news and information about veterinary medicine in Minnesota.
-Please click here to see the Summer 2014 edition of the newsletter.
+Please click here to see the Fall 2014 edition of the newsletter.
 If you did not receive this newsletter in February, please use this page to update your email address.

 Previous editions of the newsletter can be found here.